Tax Estimator Calculator

 Lawyers and municipal staff may login using the user ID and password provided by the RMWB.

-Council will set the 2021 tax rate in May.
 Property taxes are determined by applying the approved tax rate to the assessed value shown on your Property Assessment Notice.
 Property Tax Notices will be mailed in May.

 If you would like to authorize an agent to represent your assessment account, please complete the Agent/Representative Authorization Form.